Plymouth, Massachusetts: First winter

 The Plymouth colony faced many difficulties during its first winter, the most notable being the risk of starvation and the lack of suitable shelter.
 From the beginning, the colonists depended on the assistance of Native Americans.
 One colonist's journal reports:

 We marched to the place we called Cornhill, where we had found the corn before.
 At another place we had seen before, we dug and found some more corn, two or three baskets full, and a bag of beans. ...
 In all we had about ten bushels, which will be enough for seed.
 It is with God's help that we found this corn, for how else could we have done it, without meeting some Indians who might trouble us.

-During their earlier exploration of the Cape, the Pilgrims had come upon a Native American burial site that contained corn, and they had taken the corn for future planting.
-On another occasion, they found an unoccupied house and had taken corn and beans, for which they made restitution with the occupants about six months later.
+During their earlier exploration of the Cape, the Pilgrims had come upon a Native American burial site containing corn, and they had taken the corn for future planting.
+On another occasion, they found an unoccupied house and took corn and beans, for which they repaid the occupants about six months later.

 Even greater assistance came from Samoset and Tisquantum (known as Squanto by the Pilgrims), a Native American sent by Wampanoag Chief Massasoit as an ambassador and technical adviser.
 Squanto had been kidnapped in 1614 by a colonist and sold into slavery in Málaga, Spain.
 With the help of another colonist, he escaped slavery, and returned home in 1619.
 He taught the colonists how to farm corn, where and how to catch fish, and other helpful skills for the New World.
 He also was instrumental in the survival of the settlement for the first two years.

 Squanto and Hobomok, another guide sent by Massasoit in 1621, helped the colonists set up trading posts for furs.
 Chief Massasoit later formed a Peace Treaty with the Pilgrims.
 Upon growing a plentiful harvest in the fall of 1621, the Pilgrims gathered with Squanto, Samoset, Massasoit, and ninety other Wampanoag men in a celebration of thanksgiving to God for their plentiful harvest.
 This celebration is known today as the First Thanksgiving.
 It is commemorated annually in downtown Plymouth with a parade and a reenactment.
 Since 1941, the United States has observed Thanksgiving as a federal holiday.